cheezy64/challenge_fullstack_security_scan/README.md

 The schema is pretty straight forward based on the requirements.
 #### TODO
 Change `status`, `ruleId`, and `severity` to be represented as enums instead of a string.
 This will save space, and we can allow the client to translate the enum values to user-friendly strings (along with localization).
 For the simplicity sake of the exercise, I just represented it as a string to reduce effort, even if just a little.
+## Testing
+I focused on integration tests as they added more value compared to unit testing.
+I didn't see any value in unit testing a lot of the logic since I relied on Mongoose functionality to validate data.
+It's not worth using `mockingoose` to mock the functionality of mongoose when integration tests will test the validation functionality and the endpoints.